JackBro/imm_engine/README.md

 The fundamental 3D rendering technique is derived from the textbook Introduction to 3D Game Programming with DirectX 11 by Frank Luna.
 This engine development methodology is Quick-and-dirty, no traditional API design, evil magic style.
-It may be difficult to use due to weak development scale and absence of visualization scene editor.
+**It may be very difficult to use due to weak development scale and absence of visualization scene editor.**

 In Development:
 ---------------